I shot this 3-minute video in Aracaju, Brazil, back in 2018.

-I know once the beautiful summer weather hits and I’m living on my sailboat at Toronto Island getting up at 5 am to cycle along the sunrise boardwalk, journal and read will be a breeze!
+By February, back home, I had adjusted my schedule to a 6 am rise.
+I know once the beautiful summer weather hits, while living on my sailboat at Toronto Island, that getting up at 5 am to cycle along the sunrise boardwalk, journal and read will be a breeze!

-With lots of Love,
+With lots of PASSION,